 Water, Sanitation, & Hygiene Emergency Preparedness

-Complex WASH emergencies trigger emergency responses because of their potential for causing community‐wide outbreaks and disruption.
+Complex drinking water, sanitation, and hygiene (WASH) issues trigger emergency responses because of their potential to cause community‐wide outbreaks, disruption, and related adverse health effects.
 These incidents are expected to increase with changing climate and aging infrastructure.
-Local health departments are at the forefront of preparing for and responding to these events.
+NACCHO supports local health departments who are at the forefront of preparing for and responding to these events.

 Managing Water Risk in the "New Normal" (September 2021)

 As many buildings experienced low- or no-occupancy during the COVID-19 pandemic, stagnant or slow-moving water created conditions to increase the risk of waterborne disease pathogens, such as Legionella bacteria.
 During this webinar hosted by the NACCHO, speakers from the CDC provided information about waterborne disease pathogens associated with building water systems, highlighting Legionella.
 Nalco Water, an Ecolab Company, additionally shared strategies and recommendations for managing Legionella risk.

 - Hazards & Health Effects

 Stories from the Field: Water, Sanitation, and Hygiene...

 Stories from three LHDs that have prepared for and responded to complex water...